 Table of Contents

-This article details the complete operation process of a single-map mapping task, including task creation, data upload, and mapping process instructions, helping users standardize the full-process operation of a single-map mapping task.
+This article details the complete workflow for single-map mapping tasks, including task creation, data upload, and mapping process explanation, helping users standardize the entire operation of single-map mapping tasks.

 After creating a project, click Manage to enter the mapping task management interface.
-Click the Single-map task button in the upper-right corner, enter the task name in the pop-up dialog, select the mapping version and data format (it is recommended to use the latest version), and click Confirm to create a new single-map task.
+Click the Single-map task button in the upper right corner, enter the task name in the pop-up dialog, select the mapping version and data format (recommended to use the latest version).
+After completing the form, click Confirm add to create a new single-map task.

 Note

-1. A mapping task corresponds to one complete data collection within the project.
+1. One mapping task corresponds to one complete data collection within the project.

-2. If data collection and upload are performed by external personnel, after creating the task, you can notify the relevant personnel to upload the data according to the specified process.
+2. If data collection and upload are performed by external personnel, after creating the task, notify relevant personnel to upload data according to the specified process.

 Task naming rules

-The task name should be concise and clear, and follow these naming rules:
+Task names should be concise and follow these naming rules:

-1. If the names of the collection areas are clearly different, simply use the area abbreviation (e.g., "Changtai Plaza");
+1. If collection area names are clearly different, use the area abbreviation directly (e.g., "Changtai Plaza");

-2. If there are areas with the same name, add a number after the area abbreviation to distinguish them (e.g., "Zhouzhuang - Area 1").
+2. If there are duplicate area names, add a number after the area abbreviation to distinguish (e.g., "Zhouzhuang-Area 1").

 Data preparation

-Before starting the mapping task, ensure that the collected spatial data meets the requirements and is organized and stored according to the specifications.
-The following content details the naming, storage, and structure specifications for data collection devices and data files.
+Before starting the mapping task, ensure collected spatial data meets requirements and is organized/stored according to specifications.
+The following details data collection equipment and file naming/storage/structure specifications.

 Data collection and export

-Use a panoramic camera to collect spatial data.
-For device configuration and collection points, refer to:
+Use panoramic cameras to collect spatial data.
+Refer to these for device configuration and collection essentials:

 Data folder naming

-Each collection area requires a main folder to be prepared, named using the full pinyin of the province and city + the full pinyin of the scenic/commercial area name + the area number, for example: shanghaiwaitan1.
+Each collection area requires a main folder named with the full pinyin of the province/city + the full pinyin of the scenic/commercial area name + area number.
+For example: shanghaiwaitan1.

-Note: The folder name can only contain Chinese characters, English letters, numbers, and hyphens (-).
-It must not contain other special characters.
+Note: Folder names can only contain Chinese characters, English letters, numbers, and hyphens (-).
+Special characters are not allowed.

 Data storage location

-The main folder should be set up on the local hard drive of the computer (it is not recommended to place it on the system drive).
+The main folder should be set on the local hard drive of the computer (not recommended on the system drive).
 Copy the collected data from the TF memory card to the main folder for organization.
-It is advisable to check the available capacity in advance before copying to ensure a stable final file upload process.
+It is advised to check available capacity in advance before copying to ensure stable final file upload.

-• Under the main directory folder of each area, there should be two subdirectory folders: lowres and 360.
+• Each main directory folder must contain two subdirectories: lowres and 360.

-lowres folder: Stores the LRV files generated during the collection of the area.
+lowres folder: Stores LRV files generated during collection in the area.

-360 folder: Stores the 360 files generated during the collection of the area, with names corresponding one-to-one with the LRV files.
+360 folder: Stores 360 files generated during collection in the area, with names corresponding one-to-one with LRV files.

-• Note: Unnecessary data does not need to be uploaded (e.g., videos generated during practice operations, discarded videos from incorrect operations during collection, etc.).
+• Note: Unnecessary data (e.g., videos generated during practice operations, abandoned videos from incorrect operations during collection) should not be uploaded.

-• After organizing the data files for a single area, the file structure should look like the image below.
+• After organizing data files for a single area, the file structure should appear as shown below.

 Data upload file directory